 Yuma Private Industry Council (YPIC) provides quality workforce development and career resources that enhance economic growth in Yuma.
-YPIC will lease the Dr. Martin Luther King, Jr. Neighborhood Center facility to provide job training and educational opportunities for low and moderate income people in the city of Yuma.
+YPIC will lease the Dr. Martin Luther King, Jr. Neighborhood Center to provide job training and educational opportunities for low and moderate income people in the city of Yuma.
 With prior approval from the City, YPIC is permitted to sublet office space to non-profit organizations that provide CDBG-eligible services to low and moderate income people.
 YPIC may rent out the multipurpose room for private events at market rates.
-YPIC may allow non-profits providing services for LMI during the event at below market rates and must report on the type and number of people provided services.
+YPIC may allow non-profits providing services for LMI during the event at below market rates and must report on the persons served.